-She is also a founding non-executive Director of the Oxford University Social Venture, Nature-based Insetting.
+She is co-founder of the charity I Stand Beside and non-executive Director of the Oxford University social venture Nature-based Insights Ltd.

 Media